 You have phone calls forwarded to PetsMart.

-When your animal projectile vomits, you compare the speed and trajectory with previous incidents, and if the statistics fall short, you worry if the
+When your animal projectile vomits, you compare the speed and trajectory with previous incidents, and if the statistics fall short, you worry if the animal is okay.

 You absentmindedly pat people on the head or scratch them behind their ears.

 Given the choice of having your teeth cleaned or their teeth cleaned, they get their teeth cleaned.

 You not only allow Kerries on the couch, guests have to sit on the floor because the dog has “territorial issues.”